PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-14.md

   optional RGB bridge, preserves view-equivalent side consumers, and applies all rewrites, metadata updates, constant reshapes, and adapter removals only after full plan revalidation.
+- the latest checkpoint moves the active Conv-family output passthrough chain to a dedicated indexed owner, preserves every producer/unary/binary variant and operand slot, groups shared side-constant updates, and removes both layout adapters only after a complete revalidated transaction.

 The extraction preserves the ordered source-rewrite behavior.
 Layout evidence continues to mutate only the per-run CF/NHWC sets; repair context maps remain